olihawkins/sveltevis/README.md

 - Graphic
 - Svg
 - Plot
+- AxisX
+- AxisY

 ### Components to be completed

-- AxisContinuousX
-- AxisContinuousY
-- GeomPoint
+- PointGeometry

 ## Trying the components